Non-Hermitian topological phases and dynamical quantum phase transitions: A generic connection: Models and results

 \subsection{The lossy Kitaev chain with next-nearest-neighbor hoppings and pairings}

-We next consider the LKC with NNN hoppings and pairings, which could possess NHTPs with larger topological invariants.
+We next consider the LKC with NNN hoppings and pairings, which could possesses NHTPs with larger topological invariants.
 In the momentum space and Nambu spinor basis, the NNN LKC is described by the Hamiltonian $H=\frac{1}{2}\sum_{k\in{\rm BZ}}\Psi_{k}^{\dagger}H(k)\Psi_{k}$, where $H(k)$ takes the same form as Eq.~(\ref{eq:HLKC}), with

-Here $u$ is the real part of chemical potential, $(J_{1},\Delta_{1})$ {[}$(J_{2},\Delta_{2})${]} are the nearest-neighbor (NNN) hopping and pairing amplitudes.
+Here $u$ is the real part of chemical potential, $(J_{1},\Delta_{1})$ and $(J_{2},\Delta_{2})$ are the nearest-neighbor and next-nearest-neighbor hopping and pairing amplitudes, respectively.
 It is not hard to verify that the $H(k)$ here belongs to the same symmetry class as the LKC, with the same set of time-reversal, particle-hole, sublattice and inversion symmetries.
 The dispersion relations $E_{\pm}(k)$ of $H(k)$ share the same form with Eq.~(\ref{eq:EkLKC}), yielding the gapless conditions

 By solving Eq.~(\ref{eq:Gaples2LKC-NNN}), we could obtain at most four possible gapless quasimomenta $\pm k_{0}^{\pm}$ as

 According to Eq.~(\ref{eq:Gaples1LKC-NNN}), the boundary between different NHTPs is then determined by